Meet our collaborators

 Helen Ho is a PhD candidate at the Harvard Kennedy School.
 She studies the effects of the criminal justice system on individuals and communities.
 Helen works on the Consequences of Failure to Appear Project.

-Dalié Jiménez is an Associate Professor of Law at the University of Connecticut School of Law.
-She writes about consumer law and bankruptcy, and works with the Lab on Financial Distress.
+Dalié Jiménez is a Professor of Law at the University of California, Irvine School of Law.
+She writes about consumer law and bankruptcy, and works with the A2J Lab on Financial Distress.
 She spent a year at the Consumer Financial Protection Bureau studying issues around consumer reporting and debt collection.
 Contact: dalie.jimenez[at]uconn.edu.

 Heidi Liu is a JD/PhD candidate at Harvard Law School and the Harvard Kennedy School.
 She studies the application of judgment and decision-making, behavioral economics, and labor economics to law and public policy.
-Heidi works with the lab on the Pretrial Release study in Dane County.
+Heidi works with the A2J Lab on the Pretrial Release study in Dane County.

 Benjamin Lu is a Ph.D.
 Candidate in Statistics at UC Berkeley and a former empirical research fellow at Harvard Law School’s Criminal Justice Policy Program.
 He is broadly interested in the development and application of statistical methods that can improve empirical legal research.
 He has worked with the Lab on Pretrial Release, Problem of Default, and Financial Distress.